1963-05-15 USA Mercury Atlas MA-9 (Faith 7)

 Photo: The MA-9 mission was rescheduled and successfully launched on May 15, 1963.

-A Mercury-Atlas 9 (Faith 7) cover from "Swanson," postmarked at Cape Canaveral on May 15, 1963.
+A MA-9 launch cover from "Swanson" postmarked at Cape Canaveral on May 15, 1963.
 This cover is signed by Christopher C. Kraft Jr., the flight director for all manned Mercury missions.

 Photo: Alan Shepard, the backup pilot for the MA-9 mission, acted as CAPCOM during Gordon Cooper's flight at the Mercury Control Center.

-The reverse side of the above cover bears the signatures of the crew at the Pacific Missile Range Tracking Facility.
-During the Mercury missions, the capsule communicator (CAPCOM) was the primary contact for the pilot.
-Scott Carpenter fulfilled the role of CAPCOM in Kauai, Hawaii, during Gordon Cooper's flight.
+A MA-9 tracking station cover postmarked at Waimea, Hawaii, on May 15, 1963.
+The reverse side of the cover features the signatures of the staff involved in the MA-9 space mission.
+During the Mercury missions, the capsule communicator (CAPCOM) served as the primary contact for the pilot.
+Scott Carpenter performed the role of CAPCOM in Kauai, Hawaii, during Gordon Cooper's flight.

 Photo: Five of the second-generation astronauts gathered to listen to Gordon Cooper's flight.
-They are seated in the center row, from left to right: John Young, James Lovell, Charles Conrad, Frank Borman, and Neil Armstrong.
+Seated in the center row, from left to right, are John Young, James Lovell, Charles Conrad, Frank Borman, and Neil Armstrong.

 Photo: Cooper captured images of the Earth's curvature and China during his spaceflight.